Armenia protests: What happens next?

 The crunch now, Broers said, is whether Pashinyan can turn his hand to coalition-building skills, "because people have got to get off the street and into institutions."

-But it's not clear whether Pashinyan's opposition faction will be able to garner enough support from other opposition groups and Republican Party lawmakers to push his candidacy through.

-"The Republican Party have two options," said Broers.
-"They can either try to force their own candidate (Karapetyan) through and repress protests -- the option of violence, basically.
-Or they can try to force through their candidate and fail to get them voted for, in which case snap elections would happen anyway."

-Violence would destabilize the country and put the vested interests of the Republican Party elite at risk, he added -- another reason to seek consensus.
+Violence would destabilize the country and put the vested interests of the Republican Party elite at risk, Broers added -- another reason to seek consensus.
 Armenia's lawmakers will also be aware of the risk that Azerbaijan could seek to capitalize on any instability, said Broers.

-Another danger, he added, is that Pashinyan comes to power and his bloc simply picks up where the previous party left off.

-In a statement Wednesday issued through Armenpress, President Armen Sargsyan spoke of "a new page in the history of Armenia" and called for "all political forces" to follow a peaceful, constitutional path.

 What role does Russia play?